Indavelopers/gcp-training-projects/README.md

     1. List of roles to be assigned to emails
     1. List of APIs to be enabled in projects
     1. IDs for organization & billing account, folder name & display name
-    1. Project prefix and random suffix, e.g. Project IDs created `PROJECT_PREFIX-0-PROJECT_RANDOM_SUFFIX`
+    1. Project prefix, e.g. Project IDs created `PROJECT_PREFIX-00-EMAIL_HASH_SUFFIX`, with `00-99` pseudo-random integers for each project
+        1. Project prefix can e.g. reflect the name of the exercise or workshop, so can be the same as Pulumi stack name
+        1. GCP project IDs must be 6 to 30 with lowercase letters, digits, hyphens and start with a letter, and trailing hyphens are prohibited, so this also applies to project prefix
     1. Name of the infrastructure resources script to be imported:
         1. For clarity, you can use `STACK_NAME_infra`, but it's not enforced - i.e. script for this how-to guide is `gcp_course_infra`
         1. Don't add `.py` as it's the name of the Python module script